Sob1234509876/Omni-Spring-Authorizer/README.md

-# Omni-Spring-Application-Template
+# Omni-Spring-Authorizer
-A template for creating a Spring Boot Application, saves time when starting a new project.
+A spring authorizer for remote machines, what it does is simple: handle register, login etc.